hsp-iit/GRASPA-test/src/reaching-test/README.md

 ## reaching-test
-This is a Yarp module to automatically collect the information required for the reachability test defined by **GRASPA 1.0**.
+This is a Yarp module to **automatically collect the information required for the reachability test** defined by **GRASPA 1.0**.
 The goal of this test is to compute scores that evaluate the reachability of the robot within the benchmark layout.

 <p align="center">
 <img src="https://github.com/robotology-playground/GRASPA-test/blob/master/misc/icub-reach.jpg" width=300>
 </p>

-The code makes the robot reach the desired pose, acquires the pose actually reached querying the forward kinematics and saves the files according to the benchmark convention.
+The code makes the robot **reach the desired pose, acquires the pose actually reached querying the forward kinematics and saves the files according to the benchmark convention**.
 [Here](https://github.com/robotology-playground/GRASPA-test/tree/master/experiment_data/right_arm/reaching_test) are
 the files filled with the data collected on the iCub.